Sentinel

 components/

-Header.tsx — Logo + title + quick controls
+Header.tsx — Logo, title, status pills, quick controls

 PlaybackControls.tsx — Speed, step-by-step, progress